LOADING

 The Myanmar Conflict Map

-The International Institute for Strategic Studies (IISS) is an independent, international research institute which provides objective information on military, geopolitical and geo-economic developments that could lead to conflict.
+The IISS is an independent research institute which provides objective information on military, geopolitical and geo-economic developments that could lead to conflict.
+Our Southeast Asian Politics and Foreign Policy Programme analyses the connections between the politics and international relations of Southeast Asia, with a focus on consequences for conflict and diplomacy.